 Most of the prices ranged from 300 - 2,000 yen.
 The sellers/artists tended to be young creative women, though the woman who sold me a bag of kimchi has clearly seen many years of flea markets.

 Buses #17 and 206 from Kyoto Station, buses 201, 31, 17, 17 from Shijo Kawaramachi.
-This open air market is held at Chion Temple across from Kyoto University on the 15th of the month.
+This open air market is held at Chion Temple across from Kyoto University on the 15th of the month, close to Demachiyanagi Station on the Keihan and Eiden lines.

 Yahoo Japan Auction Service